 1. Koh Lipe

 Once just a whisper on the Thai island circuit, tourism on Koh Lipe is exploding and potentially (and slightly worryingly) following in the footsteps of Koh Phi Phi.
 The reason for this is because Koh Lipe offers an undeniable beauty, many consider its beaches to be among the best in Thailand.
-Get there before it replicates the more tourist-central islands and experiences the chilled-out reggae bars, crowd-free sunsets and incredible snorkelling.
+Get there before it replicates the more tourist-centric islands, and experience the chilled-out reggae bars, crowd-free sunsets and incredible snorkelling.

 - How to get there: From Bangkok, fly to Hat Yai, take a shuttle bus to Pak Bara pier, then a ferry to Koh Lipe.

 Koh Lipe is nicknamed “The Maldives of Thailand” and after spending 5 weeks in the Maldives ourselves we see why.
-No other in Thailand has turquoise waters and white sandy beaches like Koh Lipe.
+No other [island] in Thailand has turquoise waters and white sandy beaches like Koh Lipe.
 There is something magical about waking up in a beach hut just steps to the ocean.
 Koh Lipe has the best sunsets, we love grabbing a drink at a beach bar on Sunset Beach and watching the free show.
 During the day rent a private long tail boat for $45 and explore the nearby islands, which are equally as gorgeous as Koh Lipe.
 No other island compares to our beloved Koh Lipe. – Hannah and Adam, Getting Stamped